jetatar/jetatar.github.io/cloud_storage.md

 ```
 /usr/bin/cloudBackup.py
 ```
-If it is not installed on your system [download Cloud Backup](https://github.com/jetatar/CloudBackup).
-Then follow the instruction outlined on the README page of the repository.
+If it is not installed on your system, [download Cloud Backup](https://github.com/jetatar/CloudBackup).
+Then follow the instruction outlined in the README page there.

 0. Use python v2.7 or higher:
 ```